f-ulian/forecast/README.md

-# Weather Forecast from Joao Pessoa
+# Weather Forecast from Joao Pessoa using Shell Script and Puppet

 This is a Puppet Managed Script that will create each minute a file with the weather forecast from Joao Pessoa and a backup will be done daily.